-Once we got past the starstruck feelings, it was time to actually take in the important lessons to learn from Jeff.
+Once we got past the shock of actually meeting THE Jeff Kinney, it was time to actually take in the important lessons to learn from Jeff.
+I took great notes in order to share them with my students.
+Here are my key takeaways from his talk.

 First of all, he was always a reader, but he was a reader of a variety of genres.
 That is important as we teach our students.
 They may have their favorites, but they need to understand all genre types.
 His father loved comic books, and there was no shortage in his home.
 He loved The Far Side, Bloom County, and Calvin and Hobbs.
 His very favorite though was Donald Duck-Lost in the Andes In fact, he commented that it was the basis of how he thought about the world.
 I bet you have a child or two like this.